-Prof. Melanie Tebbutt: Principal Investigator – Melanie specialises in the history of youth in the 19th and 20th centuries.
-Her research interests also. include working-class women, communities and cultures, families and social networks, and gender, leisure and the history of youth in modern Britain.
-Her book, Being Boys: Youth, Leisure and Identity in the Inter-war Years (Manchester University Press, 2012: paperback 2014), examined the masculinities of working- class boys and young men through their leisure activities and was the inspiration for this project.
-Her most recent book, Making Youth: A History of Youth in Modern Britain, published by Palgrave Macmillan in 2016, examines young people’s contribution to the development of modern British society.
+Professor Melanie Tebbutt: Principal Investigator – Melanie specialises in the history of youth in the 19th and 20th centuries.
+Her research interests include working-class women, communities and cultures, families and social networks, and gender, leisure and the history of youth in modern Britain.
+Her book, Being Boys: Youth, Leisure and Identity in the Inter-war Years (Manchester University Press, 2012: paperback 2014), which explored the masculinities of working- class boys and young men through their leisure activities, was the inspiration for the Passions of Youth.

-Dr. Rebecca Andrew: Co-Investigator – Rebecca completed her PhD PhD, The Leisure Identities of Rural Youth: Tradition, Change and Sense of Place in Lakeland, 1930-early 1950s, at Manchester She is a Lecturer in Historic Landscapes and Environments at the University of Chester.
+Dr Rebecca Andrew: Co-Investigator – Rebecca completed her PhD, The Leisure Identities of Rural Youth: Tradition, Change and Sense of Place in Lakeland, 1930-early 1950s, at Manchester Metropolitan University.
+She is a Lecturer in Historic Landscapes and Environments at the University of Chester.

 Sue Reddish: Creative Lead – Sue is a freelance theatre maker, digital storyteller and arts consultant, who has considerable experience of initiating and delivering both large-scale projects and bespoke facilitation.